min69u/Reforestation/README.md

-## What's blue and not very heavy?
-Light blue.
+## A Skeleton walked into a bar he said I need a beer and a mop